 The extra time this sous vide salmon takes to cook is worth it.
 It’s guaranteed cooked-to-perfection with a lemony-tangy caper sauce to top it off.

-Continuing with our sous vide cooking experiments, I turned this time to fish.
 Due to texture, not every type of fish is recommended, but salmon is and I can see why.
-Normally, salmon roasts in about 10-12 minutes and turns out pretty great, so I was skeptical about the sous vide method.
-The salmon takes 20-30 minutes to cook, depending on the thickness, and you also have to heat the water and vacuum seal the food – all extra time.
+Normally, salmon roasts in about 10-12 minutes and turns out pretty great, so I was skeptical about cooking it with this method.
+The sous vide salmon takes 20-30 minutes to cook not including the time it takes to heat the water and vacuum seal the food.
+Therefore definitely longer than roasting it.

 Well, I’m a convert.
-I’m not sure I would bother every time I make salmon (at least once a week), but I would certainly make sous vide salmon again.
-The temperature – just slightly more than medium rare – was exactly what I chose from top to bottom, the texture was excellent and the fish was moist and delicious.
+I’m not sure I would bother every time I make salmon (at least once a week), but I would certainly make this salmon again.
+The temperature – just slightly more than medium rare – was exactly what I chose from top to bottom.
+The texture was excellent and the fish was moist and delicious.

 I added a simple lemon-caper sauce of garlic, butter, lemon, capers and parsley.
 It just takes a few minutes to pull together while the salmon is cooking and adds a wonderful tangy, lemony zip to the mellow salmon.
 Try serving the sous vide salmon with Mushroom Spinach Couscous or Lemon Dill Rice-Orzo.